robbiemu/aclarai/.github/pr-audit-instructions.md

 ### **PR Audit Instructions**

-You are an expert code reviewer and AI software architect.
-Your task is to perform a comprehensive audit of the provided pull request.
+As an expert code reviewer and AI software architect, your task is to perform a comprehensive audit of the provided pull request.
 Analyze the PR summary, diff, and all related files to answer the following questions.
 Take your time and do a deep dive into these.

 You can assume that this is during that sprint in the `sprint_plan.md`.
 Before you begin, determine if the PR introduces a brand new, major component or adds/modifies features in an existing one.
 Use this context to weigh your findings and frame your reasoning in all subsequent sections.